William Taylor (judge): 1968–1990: Early Years

+1990–2006: Judgeship

+In 1990, Taylor became a Judge.

-On 31 July 1998, Taylor sentenced a number of unnamed defendants to a total of 100 years imprisonment for the serial sexual abuse of their children and grandchildren over a 35-year period.
+On 31 July 1998, Taylor sentenced a number of unnamed defendants to a total of 100 years imprisonment for the serial sexual abuse of their children and grandchildren over a 35 year period.
 The case was described as being akin to the high profile case of Fred West and Rosemary West.

-Taylor is currently Chairman of the Board of Trustees at Hamoaze House in Plymouth, a day treatment centre for those addicted to drugs and/or alcohol.

-Taylor is also President of the Devon Safer Communities Trust (DSCT), a charity which raises funds to provide activity programmes designed to keep vulnerable children off the streets.
+In March 2003, Taylor jailed drug baron Robert Stoneman for 18 years for "conspiracy to supply heroin" alongside a number of sex abuse charges, and attempt to pervert the course of justice.

+In 2004, Taylor presided over the trial of Britain's most prolific paedophile, William Goad, at Plymouth Crown Court.
+Taylor sentenced Goad to life imprisonment for two charges of indecent assault and 14 counts of rape.

-In 2004, Taylor was appointed the Honorary Recorder of Plymouth by the City Council for life, in recognition of his long-standing fight against drugs and his campaign for a safer city, and he continues to play a significant role in the City's activities as its second citizen.
+In 2004, Taylor was appointed the Honorary Recorder of Plymouth by the City Council for life, in recognition of his long-standing fight against drugs and his campaign for a safer city, and he continued to play a significant role in the City's activities as its second citizen until his death.
+From 2004-2015, Taylor was patron of "12s Company", a charity specialising in the counselling of victims of sexual abuse, particularly those of William Goad.

-In 2005, Taylor was awarded an Honorary Doctorate, Doctor of Laws, by the University of Plymouth.
+In 2005, Taylor received an honorary doctorate in Law from the University of Plymouth.

-Taylor retired from the Bench in 2006 on health grounds.
+Taylor retired from the bench in 2006 on health grounds.

+2012–2014: University of Plymouth

+In 2012, Taylor was appointed to the role of Chairman of the Board of Directors at the University of Plymouth.
-In July 2014, in his role as Chairman of Plymouth University, Taylor suspended Wendy Purcell, the University's vice-chancellor, following complaints about her conduct.
-Wendy Purcell ceased employment at Plymouth University from December 31, 2015.

-He stepped down from the University Board in September 2014.
+In July 2014, Taylor suspended Wendy Purcell, the University's vice-chancellor, following complaints about her conduct.
+Wendy Purcell ceased employment at Plymouth University from 31 December 2015.
+Taylor stepped down from the University Board in September 2014 follow allegations made against Taylor that he had sexually harassed female students and members of staff, which he denied.
+Purcell was later re-employed and appointed to a newly created role of president with compensation for loss of office.